deepkit-rest/rest/src/rest/README.md

 ## Filtering

-By default no user-controlled filtering is allowed.
+By default no user-controlled filtering is available.
 We can only filter entities in the `getQuery()` method of the Resource.
-User-controlled filtering can be enabled by specifying the filters we'd like to use:
+User-controlled filtering can be enabled by specifying the Entity Filters we'd like to use:

 ```ts
 class BookResource implements RestResource<Book>, RestFilteringCustomizations {